Skip to main content

 The Molecular Underpinnings of GH-Induced Insulin Resistance

-At the molecular level, growth hormone’s antagonism of is multifaceted.
+At the molecular level, growth hormone’s antagonism of insulin signaling is multifaceted.
 One of the key mechanisms involves the upregulation of the p85 regulatory subunit of phosphoinositide 3-kinase (PI3K).
 The PI3K pathway is a critical component of insulin signaling, and its activation is necessary for the translocation of GLUT4 glucose transporters to the cell membrane, which allows for glucose uptake into muscle and fat cells.

 By increasing the expression of the inhibitory p85 subunit, GH effectively dampens the insulin signal, leading to reduced glucose uptake.